Home

 The company went through a period of ownership through other entities.
 First by U.S. Robotics Corp, then 3Com.
 3Com’s decisions made the company’s stock a valuable asset.
 It was valuable enough that the company decided to store value by splitting the development of the operating system to a new subsidiary PalmSource.
 However, 3Com’s obsession with stock and not the development of the technology prompted the three founders of the company to form their own business.
 Then the tech bubble burst.
 Shares dropped 90% in a year.

-After the fall, Handspring brought back the original company by reuniting the hardware development portion of 3Com’s company and purchasing the rights to their operating system.
+After the fall, Handspring brought back the original company by reuniting the hardware development portion of 3Com’s company and purchasing the rights to its operating system.

 Frequently Asked Questions